 - "The Council" means Eden District Council.

-- "The Cemetery" means any cemetery managed by us and shall include any chapels or buildings therein, which are not privately owned.
+- "The Cemetery" means any cemetery managed by us and includes any chapels or buildings therein which are not privately owned.

 - "The Bereavement Services Office" covers all the cemeteries maintained by us.

-- Pedestrian access is permitted from 8am until dusk.
+- We permit pedestrian access from 8am until dusk.

-- Vehicle access, except for attendance at an interment, is restricted to disabled or infirm visitors and those authorised by us.
+- We restrict vehicle access, except for attendance at an interment, to disabled or infirm visitors and those authorised by us.

-- No vehicles will be allowed in the Cemetery after dusk unless authorised by the Council.
+- We do not allow vehicles in the Cemetery after dusk, unless authorised by us.

-- Bicycles, skate boards or similar may not be ridden in the Cemetery.
+- Do not ride bicycles, skate boards or similar in the cemetery.

 For further advice on cemetery regulations:

-Interment bookings can only be made via direct contact with the Duty Officer through the designated cemetery number or email address.
+Contact the Duty Officer to make interment bookings through the designated cemetery number or email address.